 What to Bring to your Interview

-Bring all original documents you submitted when you filed your child’s Form N-600K as well as any additional documents that will establish your child’s eligibility.
+Bring all original documents you submitted when you filed your child’s Form N-600K, as well as any additional documents that will establish your child’s eligibility.
 If any of your documents are not in English, you must bring a certified translation.
 You must also provide evidence of your child’s current, valid lawful admission.

 Making a Decision

 If we deny your form, you may file an appeal on Form I-290B, Notice of Appeal or Motion, within 30 days of the date of our decision.
 If the time for appeal has expired, you must file a motion to reopen or reconsider, also on Form I-290B.
 You may not file another Form N-600K.
 If you do, we will reject it.

 This tip sheet is intended solely to provide answers to frequently asked questions.
 It is not intended to, does not, and may not be relied upon to create or confer any right(s) or benefit(s), substantive or procedural, enforceable at law by any individual or other party in benefit applications before USCIS, in removal proceedings, in litigation with the United States, or in any other form or manner.
 This publication does not have the force of law, or of a DHS directive.
 If you have a question concerning your eligibility for a Certificate of Citizenship, please consult with an attorney to help you prepare your Form N-600K.